How your investment in scholarships works

 Of course, a sponsor’s financial circumstances may change and lead to an early end of support.
 We will find a solution for these situations as well.
 We would just like to ask anyone interested to do some soul-searching before accepting this care and see if there is a willingness for long-term sponsorship.
 This is the only way we can ensure sustainable operation of the scholarship program.

-For almost a decade now, SCHULBANK has managed to keep the sponsorship contribution stable at EUR 30 per month, despite rising school costs and the natural progression of students to more cost-intensive educational institutions.
+For almost a decade now, SCHULBANK has managed to keep the sponsorship contribution stable at EUR 40 per month, despite rising school costs and the natural development of pupils into more cost-intensive educational institutions.
 In individual cases (parents are unable to pay for school clothing), a higher contribution may be paid voluntarily after consultation.

 To our sponsors, the exclusive use of their contributions to cover school fees is an important promise.
 Every payment for a scholarship holder is documented at SCHULBANK and can be viewed by sponsors at any time.
 All other costs for staff, rent, etc. are covered by one-time donations apart from the sponsorships.